Fearing Fear Itself

-The Artisan Yogurt Maker from Kidsline is a compact unit and takes up hardly any counter space, but should make plenty of yogurt to meet our needs.
-The unit consists of a thermostat-controlled heating base, a see-through top lid, and four half-cup sized glass pots with covers.
+The Artisan Yogurt Maker is compact and takes up hardly any counter space, and should make plenty of yogurt to meet our needs.

-Yogurt is a kind of controlled souring of milk.
-Milk goes “sour” when bacteria convert milk suga (lactose) into lactic acid, giving the milk the distinctive tangy taste.
+Yogurt is basically a controlled souring of milk.
+Milk goes “sour” when bacteria convert milk sugar (lactose) into lactic acid, giving the milk that distinctive, tangy taste.
 The acid also interacts with the proteins in the milk to give it that firm texture.
+In other words: science.

 If milk was just left out on the counter, the souring of the milk would be done by both “good” and “bad” bacteria.
-“Good” bacteria produce no harmful by-products to people as part the souring process.
-“Bad” bacteria will, well and we all know what havoc they can cause to the human digestive system (as in, we’ve got first-hand knowledge).
+“Good” bacteria produce no harmful by-products to people.
+“Bad” bacteria will, and we all know what havoc they can wreck on the human digestive system (as in, we’ve got first-hand knowledge).